-Later, the sister read me another passage of God’s words, “God created humanity and placed them upon earth, whom He has led to the present day.
-He then saved humanity and served as a sin offering for humanity.
-At the end He still must conquer humanity, save humanity entirely and restore them to their original likeness.
-This is the work that He has been engaged in from the beginning to the end—restoring man to his original image and to his original likeness.
-He will establish His kingdom and restore man’s original likeness, meaning that He will restore His authority upon earth and restore His authority among all creation.
-Man lost his God-fearing heart after being corrupted by Satan and lost the function that one of God’s creatures should have, becoming an enemy disobedient to God.
-Man lived under Satan’s domain and followed Satan’s orders; thus, God had no way to work among His creatures, and was all the more unable to win fear from His creatures. … If He does not save corrupt humanity, the meaning of His creation of man will come to nothing; He will have no more authority among man, and His kingdom will no longer be able to exist upon the earth.
-If He does not destroy those enemies who are disobedient to Him, He will be unable to obtain His complete glory, nor will He be able to establish His kingdom upon the earth.
-These are the symbols of the completion of His work and the symbols of the completion of His great accomplishment: to utterly destroy those among humanity who are disobedient to Him, and to bring those who have been made complete into rest.”
+Later, the sister read me another passage of God’s words, “God created humans and placed them upon earth, and He has led them ever since.
+He then saved them and served as a sin offering for humanity.
+At the end, He still must conquer humanity, save humans entirely, and restore them to their original likeness.
+This is the work that He has been engaged in ever since the beginning—restoring humanity to their original image and likeness.
+God will establish His kingdom and restore the original likeness of human beings, which means that God will restore His authority upon earth and among all creation.
+Humanity lost their God-fearing heart as well as the function incumbent upon God’s creatures after being corrupted by Satan, thereby becoming an enemy disobedient to God.
+Humanity then lived under Satan’s domain and followed Satan’s orders; thus, God had no way to work among His creatures, and became all the more unable to win their fearful reverence. … If God does not save corrupt humanity, then the meaning behind His creation of humanity will be lost; He will have no more authority among humans, and His kingdom will no longer be able to exist upon the earth.
+If God does not destroy those enemies who are disobedient to Him, He will be unable to obtain His complete glory, nor will He be able to establish His kingdom upon the earth.
+These will be marks of the completion of His work and of His great accomplishment: to utterly destroy those among humanity who are disobedient to Him, and to bring into rest those who have been made complete.”
 From this passage I saw God’s determination as well as His plan to save mankind.
 It turned out that God aims to transform mankind that has been corrupted by Satan into a mankind that truly worships God—God not only was nailed to the cross as the sin offering for us, but He will also completely save us from the domain of Satan, free us from the bonds of sin and purify us, and in the end bring us into His kingdom.
 Having understood these truths, I felt very brightened in my heart and became more certain that these words are the utterances of God because only God Himself is able to reveal the mysteries of His work.
 I completely confirmed that Almighty God is the returned Lord Jesus and joyfully accepted God’s work of the last days.

 Now, I read God’s words every day after work and watch the movies, hymn videos, and variety shows of The Church of Almighty God, and meanwhile, I learn to know my own corruptions and seekin His words.
 Every day I reap great gains and my heart is filled with joy.
 I really have attended the feast of the Lamb.
 I wish to read God’s words more, accept God’s judgment and chastisement, and get rid of my corrupt dispositions as soon as possible so that I can be made complete by God and become a manifestation of God’s glory.
 All glory be to Almighty God!